How Employee Bonuses Are Taxed by the IRS

 The IRS rules on the two withholding options

-(Some payroll providers can help you run a bonus payroll and automatically withhold the correct amount of taxes.)
+A dedicated payroll provider can help you run a bonus payroll and automatically withhold the correct amount of taxes.

 How the IRS taxes employees

-When it comes time to file an annual tax return, employee bonuses may be taxed in these three ways:
+Are bonuses taxed?
+The answer is yes.
+When it comes time to file an annual tax return, employee bonuses are taxed in these three ways:

 State taxes: Unless employees live and work in a state with no income tax, they should count on paying state taxes as well.